KipCollo/ToolsCorn/DevOps/IaC/Provisioning/Terraform/Readme.md

 terraform state show <name> # shows the random generated values.
 ```

+## Terraform syntax

+Terraform configurations can be either in the native Terraform Language syntax(.tf) or in JSON compatible format(.tf.json).Both are defined in terms of a specification called HCL(Hashicorp Configuration Language).

+HashiCorp Configuration Language (HCL) is a configuration language built by HashiCorp that is used for configuring products in the HashiCorp ecosystem.
+With its human-readable style, HCL is designed to strike a balance between a generic configuration language like JSON or YAML and a high-level scripting language.
+In relation to the Terraform Roadmap, HCL is the primary language used for writing Terraform configuration files, thus making it a fundamental part of defining and providing data center infrastructure in a descriptive manner.

+`HCL, or HashiCorp Configuration Language`, is a human-readable language for DevOps tools.
+It is used to code infrastructure management and service orchestration in a clear and manageable way.
+Several HashiCorp products, including Terraform, use HCL as their primary configuration language.
+Terraform uses HCL to provision and manage cloud resources efficiently.
+Its clear syntax and structure are instrumental in creating resource modules and configurations that align with the Terraform Roadmap's goals for providing a seamless, user-friendly platform for infrastructure as code.

+The Basic Syntax of HashiCorp Configuration Language (HCL) includes defining blocks, attributes, and expressions.
+Blocks are fundamental units like `resource`, `module`, and `provider`, identified by keywords and enclosed in curly braces.
+Attributes are key-value pairs within blocks, where keys are strings and values can be strings, numbers, or other data types.
+Expressions allow embedding variables, functions, and references to other resources, enabling dynamic configurations.

+Terraform configuration syntax is built around two key syntax constructs,blocks and arguments.
+A block has none, one or more labels.
+After the block type keyword in the label,the block body is delimited by a pair of curly braces.Within the block body,there is arguments and other nested blocks.

+Terraform syntax comments includes:-

+`#`:- Single line commments(Default).The alternative is using double slashes(//)
+`/*--*/`:- Multiline comment.

 ## Project Initialization

 Project initialization in Terraform involves setting up the necessary configuration files and directory structure for managing infrastructure as code.
 The `terraform init` command is crucial in this process, as it initializes the working directory, downloads the required provider plugins, and sets up the backend configuration for storing state files.
 This command ensures that the project is correctly configured and ready for subsequent Terraform commands, laying the foundation for efficient and organized infrastructure management.

 The terraform workflow has 3 core steps:-